ScripterRon/MyMoney/README.md

 Help is provided in the program using html files.
 You can also browse the help files outside of the program using a web browser.
 The help files are stored in src/MyMoney/help.

-There are no external dependencies.
-I use the Netbeans IDE but you should be able to use anything that supports the Java compiler.
-Documentation is generated from the source code using javadoc.

 A compiled version is available: https://drive.google.com/folderview?id=0B1312_6UqRHPRXF0bUZOYzcwSkk&usp=sharing.
 Download the desired archive file and extract the files to a directory of your choice.
 The files are signed with the GPG key for Ronald.Hoffman6@gmail.com (D6190F05).